Way back in history:

 Winner

-of the 1957 World Championship.
+polished.
 Here are some snapshots

-taken at Aubrey's garage in Earls Barton, courtesy of ex-racer
+taken at Aubrey's garage in Earls Barton courtesy of ex-racer

 Steve Gateley, whose father Alan Gateley also raced and knew